 First, Create Your GivingTuesday Donation Form

-The first step is to actually spin up a donation form.
+The first step is to spin up a GivingTuesday donation form.
 You have two options here.

-Option number one is to update your year-round donation form.
+The first option is to update your existing donation form—your year-round form that’s linked to the “donate” button on your website—to include your GivingTuesday campaign elements.
 Customizing an existing page can be helpful if you’re limited on the number of donation forms you can create in your fundraising software.
 If you decide to update an existing form, make a note of the design elements, wording, and settings for your donation page so you can revert back to its original form after GivingTuesday.

-Option number two is create a new donation form specifically for GivingTuesday.
+Your other option is to create a new donation form specifically for GivingTuesday.
 This is exceptionally helpful when you’re tracking your campaign’s success: When you use that form exclusively for GivingTuesday-related fundraising, you can confidently attribute all of those transactions to this one campaign.

-If you’re a Neon CRM user, we highly recommend going with option two.
-You can create an unlimited number of donation forms in your account, so there’s lots of room for creativity: Try creating different forms for unique donor segments, different appeals, or individual channels you use to raise money.
+If you’re a Neon CRM user, we recommend going with option two.
+You can create an unlimited number of donation forms in your account, so there’s lots of room for creativity!
+Try creating different forms for unique donor segments, different appeals, or individual channels you use to raise money.